 If doing a single demonstration of ocean currents for the entire group, tape the cup in one corner of the rectangular container, about one inch from the bottom.
-Fill the container with warm (room temperature) water so that the bottom of the cup is submerged.
-If you have the equipment to do several setups (with small groups of 3- 4 students), allow the students to set up their own containers.
+Fill container with warm (room temperature) water so that the bottom of the cup is submerged.
+If you have materials to do several setups (small groups of 3-4 students), allow the students to set up their own containers.